-My project Paradigma tries to depict what a utopian society could look like when engaged in a new political approach that holds together all pluralities of genders in order to even delete the very concept of gender.
+My project “Paradigm” tries to depict what a utopian society could look like when engaged in a new political approach that holds together all pluralities of genders in order to even delete the very concept of gender.

-Paradigma combines portraits of non-binary people from queer milieu of Paris and landscapes that represent transformation, transition and a becoming.
+“Paradigm” combines portraits of the queer milieu of Paris and landscapes that represent transformation, transition and a becoming.
 These pictures are a proposal to consider these places and people as the scenery and characters of a new humanity and the representation of a new beginning.

 The post-gender theory questions the dualism of western society, deconstructing identities, categories, relations and spaces.
 Dualism feeds a logic and practices of a domination system over women, people of color, workers and nature.
 Male/female, self/other, mind/body, whole/part; dualism results in subordination.
 Body is complex, multiple and can’t fit with binary categories of gender.

 This project means to me a personal investigation, a deconstruction process and a political engagement.